sirjmann92/nicotineplus-proper/README.md

     *   If you don't know your UID/GID:
         *   For Linux, at a terminal prompt enter "id" and press enter
         *   For Docker on Windows, use "id -u" and "id -g" for the user and group you should use
+*   If you don't use a VPN container, don't use the --net or network_mode commands, instead directly map ports 6565 and 2234
+*   If you do use a separate VPN client container, you need to make your mapped ports available to the VPN (defaults are 6565 and 2234)
+*   The default listen port is 2234, if you change it in the N+ settings, then you also need to change it in your script and/or VPN
+*   The listen port should be open in your router (default is 2234), unless you use a VPN
+*   If you use a VPN, the listen port should be forwarded in your VPN host's settings (default is 2234)
+*   The 'WEB_UI_PORT' is optional for custom Web UI ports, if using a VPN make sure this port is available

 Docker Compose Example
 ----------------------